Education is a big deal for me. Not the institution, but the actual learning. I LOVE to learn. About everything. Mostly

 Graduating with an Elementary Education degree I just knew that good education was the answer to all of society’s problems.

-Then I spent 3 years in the classroom of a Title I public school.
+Then I began to teach in the classroom of a Title I public school in the US.
 And the scales fell from my eyes.
 Nothing about educational psychology or philosophy matters in a classroom of 25 who come from broken backgrounds, don’t speak English, can barely read, and are required to learn outrageously irrelevant test-taking skills.

 I loved my students, poured everything I had into them, and think about them often, but I was left embittered toward the system that I had put so much hope in.
 Cringe-worthy buzz phrases like Standardized Testing, No Child Left Behind, and the Common Core, are causing our best teachers to become disenchanted instead of inspired.

 According to author Ted Dindersmith, our current education system is not only broken, but completely obsolete in a world that requires more and more innovation and less knowledge.
 (Most Likely to Succeed).
 He, and others who are making educational strides, use words like play, multi-age learning, authentic learning, community partnership, project-based learning (PBL), inquiry-based learning, student-centered instruction, innovation, global learning which all rekindle that hope deep inside me.

 I deeply admire the dreamers and researchers who are hoping and striving and making small gains to impact a mammoth institution like public education.
 They are truly incredible and I have learned so much from them.
 The thing is, there are actually hundreds of thousands of families across the globe who have the perfect platform to implement each one of these learning methods right now.
 Today.
 No waiting for policy reform, no worrying about curriculum correlation, no complaining about the lack of funding for our school (well, maybe that).

-The home-ed voice is still relatively small, but like other movements that started small and ended up getting the attention of the world (civil rights?) we have a unique opportunity to blaze the trail for our children’s futures and the future of our communities, and the world.
+The home-ed voice is still relatively small, but like other movements that started small and ended up getting the attention of the world we have a unique opportunity to blaze the trail for our children’s futures and the future of our communities, and the world.